SobaCoder/SobaCoder/README.md

 - 👋 Hi, I’m @SobaCoder, a backend dev for some time..
-- 👀 I’m interested in full stack and web development.
+- 👀 I’m recently transitioned to frontend development
-- 🌱 I’m currently learning full stack tech
+- 🌱 I’m currently learning react, redux, relay etc
 - 💞️ I’m looking to collaborate on front endy things
-- 📫 How to reach me ... dunno have not decided yet
+- 📫 My email is orenjii.cat@gmail.com.
+I have a cat

 <!---
 SobaCoder/SobaCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.